On the bilinear structure associated to Bezoutians: Abstract

 \section{Abstract}

-Let $(p,q)$ be a couple of reciprocal (resp. $q$ is reciprocal and $p$ is skew-reciprocal) coprime polynomials of degree $d$ over a field with characteristic not $2$.To such a couple we can associate a non-singular antisymmetric (resp. symmetric) matrix of size $d\times d$, which we call the skew Bezoutian.
-In this paper we study some properties of the corresponding symplectic (resp. quadratic) space.
+This paper is partly a survey of known results on quadratic forms that are hard to find in the literature.
+Our main focus is a twisted form of a construction due to Bezout.
+This {\it skew Bezoutian} is a symplectic (resp. quadratic) space associated to a pair of reciprocal (or skew reciprocal) coprime polynomials of same degree.
+The isometry group of this space turns out to contain a certain associated hypergeometric group .
 Using the skew Bezoutian we construct explicit isometries of bilinear spaces with given invariants (such as the characteristic polynomial or Jordan form and, in the quadratic case, the spinor norm).